quelmap-inc/quelmap/README.md

 ```
 This command sets up 3 containers(Application, Python Sandbox, PostgresDB).
 Wait for starting up all containers, Access "http://localhost:3030".
 You can use any LLM provider’s model by setting the base_url and api_key from the settings icon in the top right (by default, Ollama is used).
+- ollama (default)
+- llama.cpp
+- LM Studio
+- vllm
+- OpenAI
+- Anthropic
+- Groq
+(If you don't know what is base_url and api_key, please google "(Provider Name such as llama.cpp) openai compatible")

-If you set an LLM provider such as OpenAI or Groq, your data schema will be sent.
+If you set an LLM provider such as OpenAI or Groq, your dataset schema will be sent.
 If you want to run everything completely locally, please proceed to the LLM setup steps below.

 ### LLM Setup